heidihendry/camelot/doc/scale.rst

 That said, much of the volume of data for an installation of Camelot is occupied by images.
 Images may reside on lower-throughput and higher latency storage as it does not impact significantly on Camelot's performance profile.
-A mechanism for storing the ``Database`` and ``Media`` directories on separate filesystems is not provided by Camelot directly.
-It is however possible on most Operating Systems with some technical trickery.

 Concurrent users
 ^^^^^^^^^^^^^^^^